Electric Vehicle Supply Equipment Tax Credit Program

 Claiming Your Tax Credit

-Form 500CR must be completed and submitted with your Maryland State income tax return.
-If the business is a pass-through entity, Form 500CR must be prepared for the pass-through entity and submitted with the entity's income tax return.
-A modified federal Schedule K-1 provided by the pass-through entity to its members must separately state their shares of the credit.
+A Maryland Form 510 Schedule K-1 provided by the pass-through entity to its members must separately state their shares of the credit.
 Individuals or entities must attach the credit certificate provided by MEA to Form 500CR submitted with their personal (Form 502), corporate (Form 500) or pass-through entity (Form 510) income tax returns.

-Note: In general, 500CR is used as a business tax form but individuals may use it to claim certain individual tax credits.
-The Electric Vehicle Recharging Tax Credit Program falls under this scenario.
+Note: In general, 500CR is used by business taxpayers but individuals may use it to claim certain individual tax credits.
+The EVSE Tax Credit Program falls under this scenario.

 Credit certificates must be attached to your tax return for Comptroller processing.